TBS1996/speki/README.md

 ### Cargo

-Unsure if this will work on windows, but here's the cargo option:
+For something that will work on any distro as long as you have cargo installed, try this:

 ```bash
 cargo install speki
 ```

+Note that this won't install all the necessary dependencies, for example look at the note on ubuntu right below.
 You can get cargo by [installing rust](https://www.rust-lang.org/tools/install)

 ### Ubuntu